 First tranche of final report from Horizon scandal inquiry to be published

-The first volume is set to cover the devastating impact the scandal had on victims and the compensation process.
+The first volume is set to cover the devastating impact the scandal had on Post Office victims and the compensation process.

 The first tranche of the long-awaited final report from an inquiry into the Post Office Horizon scandal is set to be published.

-More than 900 subpostmasters were wrongfully prosecuted by the Post Office between 1999 and 2015 in what has been dubbed as the worst miscarriage of justice in British legal history.
+More than 900 subpostmasters were wrongfully prosecuted between 1999 and 2015 in what has been dubbed as the worst miscarriage of justice in British legal history.

 Many were wrongly convicted of crimes such as theft and false accounting after faulty Horizon software made it look as though money was missing from their accounts.